 Mary O'Sullivan is an Associate Professor of Management in the Wharton School of the University of Pennsylvania.
 Her research is on comparative systems of capitalism, with a particular focus on corporate governance and financial systems.
 She has written many articles on the subject and a book entitled Contests for Corporate Control: Corporate Governance and Economic Performance in the United States and Germany which was published by Oxford University Press in 2000.
-She is currently working on another book, Bonding and Sharing Corporate America: The US Securities Markets, Industrial Dynamics and Corporate Development, 1885-1930, which analyses the evolving relationship between financial markets and enterprise and industrial dynamics.
+She is currently working on another book, Bonding and Sharing Industrial America: The US Securities Markets, Industrial Dynamics and Corporate Development, 1885-1930, which analyses the evolving relationship between financial markets and enterprise and industrial dynamics.

 O'Sullivan completed her undergraduate education at University College Dublin (B. Comm.) and then worked at McKinsey in London for a couple of years.
 She went from there to do an MBA at Harvard Business School and then a PhD in Business Economics at Harvard University.
 Prior to moving to Wharton in the summer of 2005, she was employed as an Associate Professor in the Department of Strategy at INSEAD where she had worked since January 1997.
 O'Sullivan developed and taught the elective on "Innovation, Strategy, and Corporate Governance" at INSEAD and she was awarded the prize for the Best MBA Elective Teacher at INSEAD in 1997 and 2000.
-At Wharton, O'Sullivan has taught "Global Strategic Management" for the last three years and, in 2007, she was awarded the 2007 Helen Kardon Moss Anvil Award for teaching excellence in the MBA classroom.
+At Wharton, O'Sullivan has taught "Global Strategic Management" for the last five years and she has been awarded several teaching awards in that capacity, including the 2007 Helen Kardon Moss Anvil Award for teaching excellence in the MBA classroom.

-1. Introduction to Global Strategic Management [Monday, March 16]
+1. Introduction to Global Strategic Management [Wednesday, March 17]

-Video: Watch Thomas Friedman summarize his book, The World is Flat, at http://mitworld.mit.edu/video/266 Readings Pankaj Ghemawat, "Why the World Isn't Flat," Foreign Policy, March- April 2007, pp. 54-60.
-Richard Florida, "The World is Spiky," The Atlantic Monthly, October 2005, pp. 48-50.
+Video: Watch Thomas Friedman summarize his book, The World is Flat, at http://mitworld.mit.edu/video/266

+Readings: Pankaj Ghemawat, "Why the World Isn't Flat," Foreign Policy, March-

+April 2007, pp. 54-60.

+Richard Florida, "The World is Spiky," The Atlantic Monthly, October

+2005, pp. 48-50.